nobaux/gdzig/README.md

 # gdzig

-A WIP Zig bindings for Godot 4.
+Idiomatic Zig bindings for Godot 4.

-Features are being gradually added to meet the needs of a demo game.
+## DISCLAIMER

-Bugs and missing features are expected until a stable version finally released.
-Issue report, feature request and pull request are all welcome.
+This library is currently undergoing rapid development and refactoring as we figure out the best API to expose.
+Bugs and missing features are expected until a stable version is released.
+Issue reports, feature requests, and pull requests are all very welcome.

 ## Prerequisites